 3. Set up directory ownership and permissions

-This page describes setting up directory ownership and file permissions to operate a website located in the /var/www/example.com/html directory.
+This page describes how to configure directory ownership and file permissions for a website located in the /var/www/example.com/html directory.
 The previous step was configuration of the virtual host.

-Apache2 server uses /var/www/html as the default directory for hosting a website.
-This directory is not under the user Home directory (/home/$USER/), and running Bash commands in it requires preceding each command with sudo as root.
+An Apache HTTP server (Apache2) uses /var/www/html as the default directory for hosting a website.
+This directory is not located under the user's Home directory (/home/$USER/).
+Executing CLI (Command Line Interface) Bash commands in this folder requires preceding each command with sudo since the directory is owned by root.

 3.1.
 Change the owner of the directory to $USER

-The default owner of the /var/www/example.com/html directory is root.
-To edit pages in the directory, change the owner from root to your user name by entering the following command in a terminal:
+By default, the /var/www/example.com/html directory is owned by root.
+To edit files in this directory without requiring elevated privileges each time, change the ownership from root to your user account by running the following command in a terminal:

 sudo chown -R $USER:www-data /var/www/example.com/html

-In Linux, each file has an owner and a group.
+In Linux, every file and directory has both an owner and an associated group.
 This command sets $USER as the owner, and sets www-data as the group.
-In Linux, www-data is a standard name used for user and group in web servers.
+On most Linux systems, www-data is the standard user and group in Apache web servers.

-The "-R" option that follows chown command specifies recursive change of ownership of all files and subdirectories.
+The "-R" option that follows the chown command specifies a recursive change of ownership of all files and subdirectories.

 3.2.
 Set up permissions for directories (folders)